 The improvement project has impacted the timeline for modeling Pico's initial CI Score pathway model and subsequent auditing approval by CARB.
 During the fourth quarter of 2022, we learned through CARB that our dairy project CI Score Pathway will be subject to a public comment period.
 Due to this public comment period, we now currently expect to receive approval of our score during the first quarter of 2023.
 This public comment period follows the completion of the validation of the CI Score, which CARB finalized in the first quarter of 2023.
 We began to release gas from storage in the third quarter of 2022.
 We do not expect to recognize LCFS credit revenue on 2022 production until 2023 when we anticipate recognizing LCFS credit revenues during the first half of 2023 for all of 2022 production.
 Related to 2023 production, we expect to normalize the timing of LCFS credit revenue recognition, generally, six months after the month of production.
-We began releasing gas from storage during the third quarter of 2023.
-We committed RINs and recognized revenues from RINs generated and currently expect to complete storage release during the third quarter of 2022, CARB certified our temporary CI Score Pathway application for the third and fourth quarter of 2022.
+We began releasing gas from storage during the third quarter of 2022 and recognized revenues from a portion of the RINs generated and currently expect to complete storage release during the third quarter of 2023.
+We committed RINs and recognized revenues from RINs generated in the fourth quarter of 2022.
+During the fourth quarter of 2022, CARB certified our temporary CI Score Pathway application for the third and fourth quarter of 2022.
 The approval of this temporary application will prevent us from not being able to generate LCFS credit revenue on 2022 production in 2023.
 We did not receive a temporary CI pathway in 2021 and were not able to generate LCFS credit revenue on 2021 production.